Cocaine Side Effects On The Nose (Coke Nose)

 Snorting cocaine is dangerous because it can cause a condition called “coke nose” that can lead to nose deformities, bleeding, and severe infections.
 A person’s ability to smell and breathe properly will also be affected.

-It is highly recommended that people who are addicted to cocaine go to a treatment center which offers behavioral therapy, counseling, and other evidence-based treatments.
+It’s highly recommended that people who are addicted to cocaine go to a treatment center that offers behavioral therapy, counseling, and other evidence-based treatments.

 This page does not provide medical advice.
 See more